opendocsg/slw-judgments-backfill/2017_SGHC_81/report.md

  external consistency of the witness’s testimony.
 However, this is not to say that a witness’s credibility is necessarily determined solely in terms of his or her demeanour.
 As Rajah JA observed in XP ([111] supra at [71]-[72]):

  I freely and readily acknowledge that a trial judge is usually much better placed than an appellate judge to assess a witness’s credibility, having observed the witness testifying and being cross-examined on the stand.
 However, demeanour is not invariably determinative; contrary evidence by other witnesses must be given due weight, and if the witness fails to recall or satisfactorily explain material facts and assertions, his credible demeanour cannot overcome such deficiencies.
-As I explained in PP v Wang Ziyi Able [2008] 2 SLR(R) 61 at [92]-[96], an appellate judge is as competent as any trial judge to draw necessary inferences of fact not supported by the primary or objective evidence on record from the circumstances of the case.
+As I explained in PP v Wang Ziyi Able <span class="citation">[2008] 2 SLR(R) 61</span> at [92]-[96], an appellate judge is as competent as any trial judge to draw necessary inferences of fact not supported by the primary or objective evidence on record from the circumstances of the case.

  While an appellate court should be more restrained when dealing with the trial judge’s assessment of a witness’s credibility, there is a difference between an assessment of a witness’s credibility based on his demeanour, and one based on inferences drawn from the internal consistency in the content of the witness’s testimony or the external consistency between the content of the witness’ evidence and the extrinsic evidence.
-In the latter two situations, the trial judge’s advantage in having studied the witness is not critical because the appellate court has access to the same material and is accordingly in an equal position to assess the veracity of the witness’s evidence (see Jagatheesan s/o Krishnasamy v PP [2006] 4 SLR(R) 45 (‘ Jagatheesan ’) at [40], citing PP v Choo Thiam Hock [1994] 2 SLR(R) 702 at[11]).
+In the latter two situations, the trial judge’s advantage in having studied the witness is not critical because the appellate court has access to the same material and is accordingly in an equal position to assess the veracity of the witness’s evidence (see Jagatheesan s/o Krishnasamy v PP <span class="citation">[2006] 4 SLR(R) 45</span> (‘ Jagatheesan ’) at [40], citing PP v Choo Thiam Hock <span class="citation">[1994] 2 SLR(R) 702</span> at[11]).

  [emphasis added in italics and bold italics]

-38     Touching on the same concern, Yong Pung How CJ cautioned in _Kwan Peng Hong v PP_ [2012] 2 SLR(R) 824 that
+38     Touching on the same concern, Yong Pung How CJ cautioned in _Kwan Peng Hong v PP_ <span class="citation">[2012] 2 SLR(R) 824</span> that

  32 ... although the ease of making an allegation and the difficulty of refutation are not just confined to sexual cases, they are generally of more concern in sexual cases.
 It is in the nature of sexual offences, that often all the court has before it are words of the complainant against the denials of the accused. ...

- 33 ... it is dangerous to convict on the words of the complainant alone unless her evidence is unusually compelling or convincing ( Tang Kin Seng v PP ([28] supra at [43]), Teo Keng Pong v PP ([24] supra at [72] and Soh Yang Tick v PP [1998] 1 SLR(R) 209 at [43]).
+ 33 ... it is dangerous to convict on the words of the complainant alone unless her evidence is unusually compelling or convincing ( Tang Kin Seng v PP ([28] supra at [43]), Teo Keng Pong v PP ([24] supra at [72] and Soh Yang Tick v PP <span class="citation">[1998] 1 SLR(R) 209</span> at [43]).
 In short, the court is to be extremely cautious in relying on the sole evidence of the complainant for a conviction.
 The phrase “unusually compelling or convincing” simply means that the complainant’s evidence was so convincing that the Prosecution’s case was proven beyond reasonable doubt, solely on the basis of that evidence.

 39     Strictly speaking, the girl’s evidence did not stand alone.
 There was the evidence of her mother, brother, sister and boyfriend, who she told about the accused’s actions.
 The corroborative effect of such evidence is stated in s 159 of the Evidence Act that